Lifestyle

 Lexington

-- COST OF LIVING FOR RETIREES: 4% above the national average
+COST OF LIVING FOR RETIREES: 5.9% below the national average

 Less than an hour from Roanoke is this small town.
 A low cost of living and quiet lifestyle make this one of the best retirement communities in Virginia.
 The town is full of historical sights and cultural attractions to ensure you always have something to do.